 Project detailsFor too long, a lack of reliable power has prevented people in remote and rural communities from accessing the healthcare they need.
 KOIS is designing an innovative financing mechanism to scale up UNDP’s Solar for Health initiative.
 In fact, S4H helps governments in providing clean energy access for health facilities by installing PV systems.

-Providing health clinics with a clean, stable and free source of energy
+Providing health clinics with a clean, stable and cost-efficient source of energy

 Energy poverty prevents access to many services, and namely has a great impact on healthcare.
 For health clinics, maternity wards, surgery blocks, medical warehouses and laboratories, having an intermittent or unreliable power source puts lives at risk on a daily basis.